FLuID: Mitigating Stragglers in Federated Learning using Invariant Dropout: Framework

 \section{\fluid Framework}

-Figure~\ref{fig:overview} shows the flow of Federated Learning using Invariant Dropout (\fluid).
+Figure~\ref{fig:overview} shows the workflow of Federated Learning using Invariant Dropout (\fluid).
 In \fluid, each calibration step includes straggler determination ($T$), discovering invariant neurons($IN$) and drop threshold ($th$), and sub-model extraction($s_i$).
-Currently, the calibration occurs per epoch, which refers to one training run over the complete client dataset.
-However, the frequency of calibration can be reduced if the invariant neurons and stragglers do not significantly change over steps since \fluid does incur a low overhead.
+Currently, the calibration occurs per epoch, i.e., one training run over the complete client dataset.
+However, the frequency of calibration can be reduced if the invariant neurons and stragglers do not significantly change over steps.

 Algorithm~\ref{alg:fluid} outlines the \fluid framework.
-At the onset of Federated Learning, \fluid identifies the stragglers.
-To achieve this, \fluid runs the global model on all clients, including stragglers, and measures the performance delay between the slowest client's training time ($T_{straggler}$) and the target training time ($T_{target}$). $T_{target}$ is set equal to the training time of the 'next slowest client'.
+At the onset of training, \fluid identifies the stragglers.
+To achieve this, \fluid runs the global model on all clients, including stragglers, and measures the performance delay between the end-to-end training time of the slowest client ($T_{straggler}$) and the target time ($T_{target}$).End-to-end training includes upload/download latency and communication time.

+$T_{target}$ is the desired training time \fluid aims to achieve for stragglers. \fluid assigns $T_{target}$ as the "next slowest client's training time.
+Although, \fluid supports any $T_{target}$ value, this choice optimizes non-straggler idle time reduction.
+Setting $T_{target}$ lower than the "next-slowest client's" training time offers no gain as non-stragglers cannot accelerate.
+Conversely, setting $T_{target}$ above the "next-slowest client's" training time leads to longer idleness and suboptimal performance.
 The required speedup for stragglers is calculated as $Speedup = \frac{T_{straggler}}{T_{target}}$.
-This speedup ensures optimal utilization of available clients.
 The initial calibration is carried out in lines 7-11 and 21-25 of the algorithm.
 Note, it takes a few epochs to calibrate the initial threshold, stragglers, and submodel.
 In subsequent calibration steps, the global server continues to measure the training time of clients and thereby identifies if there is any change in the straggler cohort. \\\\

+\niparagraph{Tuning the performance of stragglers.} The sub-model size is determined by calculating the dropout rate $r$ as detailed in lines 21-24 of Algorithm~\ref{alg:fluid}.
+The value of $r$ is selected to ensure that the updated straggler training time, denoted as $T_{straggler\char`new}$, is close to the target training time ($T_{target}$).
+Figure~\ref{fig:timing} in Appendix~\ref{app:sm} demonstrates that across all evaluated datasets, the training time of all five mobile clients decreases linearly as the sub-model size decreases, and falls within 10\% of the sub-model size.
+Using this insight, \fluid chooses an $r$ that is closest to the inverse of the speedup.